 Key Takeaways

-- Inventory rising: 3.1-3.4 months supply approaching balanced market territory
+- Inventory rising: About 3.1 to 3.4 months of supply, approaching balanced market territory (local market sources, Q1 2026)

 - Migration slowing: Still net positive, but California and Illinois inflows have decreased